-'Aboriginal' implies that Native People 'emigrated' like everyone else to Turtle Island, and therefore the Europeans, once they 'discovered" it, considered the land to be terra nullius (the land belongs to no one) and could be claimed by whomever was the strongest and most influential, hence the term "Manifest Destiny" which in 1839 became the rallying cry for Washington to claim its God-given right to expand, expand, expand (still going on, gotta have the oil in Iraq).
+'Aboriginal' implies that Native People 'emigrated' like everyone else to Turtle Island, and therefore the Europeans, once they 'discovered' it, considered the land to be terra nullius (the land belongs to no one) and could be claimed by whomever was the strongest and most influential, hence the term "Manifest Destiny" which in 1839 became the rallying cry for Washington to claim its God-given right to expand, expand, expand whenever and wherever they wished (still going on, gotta have the oil in the middle east).

 The following can never be repeated too often: One cannot discover that which was not lost in the first place.

 Sadly, even First Nations people have bought into these common usages because they have been identified for hundreds of years as Indians or Aboriginals.
 Unfortunately, these terms, now pour trippingly from the tongues of Indigenous people as well.